estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D6 - March 19, 2018
+Feeling a little under the weather today, but worked on the mapView of my app for a bit. #100DaysOfCode #Swift #iOS

 ### R2D5 - March 18, 2018
 Started basic layout of my app in Xcode.
 So far, so good. #100DaysOfCode #Swift #iOS